DataDog/dd-trace-dotnet/docs/Datadog.Trace/README.md

 // All properties on Settings are now read-only
 // Tracer.Instance.Settings.TraceEnabled = false; // <- DOES NOT COMPILE
 ```

+Also note that transport related settings have been isolated in the `ExporterSettings`.
+It is still encapsulated in `TracerSettings`.

 ### ADO.NET integrations can be disabled individually